2IOA0-35/dbl-app/ProjectPlanning.md

 ## Languages

 The project will be created using React for the web frontend.
-For now, a server backend seems unnecessary, and will therefore not be focussed on in the first sprint.
+For now, a server backend seems unnecessary.

 ## Visualisations